p8nut/snake_arduboy/README.md

 ## Make your own game

-From now on you should be able to code any basic game with Adruboy !
+From now on you should be able to code any basic game with Arduboy !

  **HAVE FUN**